Costantino de' Servi: Career

-Primarily a sculptor and Medicean architect, de' Servi also painted.
-He primarily did religious-themed works for some of the European courts.
-His only known surviving painting, Virgin and Child was shown at the Cleveland Museum of Art.
-A tondo (round) work of oil on panel, the painting was begun in 1590 and completed in 1610.
-It was gifted to Cleveland Museum in Ohio by Mr. and Mrs. Preston H. Saunders in 1971.
+Primarily a sculptor and Medicean architect, de' Servi was also a painter and had some training in the workshop of Santi di Tito.
+A surviving painting, Virgin and Child was shown at the Cleveland Museum of Art.
+A round tondo on panel, the painting was completed around 1599.
+It was gifted to Cleveland Museum by Mr. and Mrs. Preston H. Saunders in 1971 and sold in 2011.